-We are managed by the Chairman of the Board of Directors or an individual elected by the Board bearing the title of Chief Executive Officer.
-The choice between these two methods of management belongs to the Board of Directors and must be made as provided for by the articles of association.
+We are managed by the Chairman of the Board of Directors or an individual elected by the Board of Directors bearing the title of Chief Executive Officer.
+The choice between these two methods of management belongs to the Board of Directors and must be made as provided for by our articles of association.
 On July 1, 2004, the Board of Directors appointed Mr. Hugues de Bantel as Chief Executive Officer.
-Following a Management succession plan announced in December 2006, Hugues de Bantel will be replaced by Marc Oczachowski, current Chief Operating Officer.
-Hugues de Bantel will be appointed Member of the Board of Directors.
+Following a Management succession plan announced in December 2006, Hugues de Bantel was replaced by Marc Oczachowski, current Chief Operating Officer.
+Hugues de Bantel was appointed a member of the Board of Directors.